SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 The use cases are located at: `Examples/Python/`.
 When a use case is run, the dataset is automatically downloaded.

 !!! important
-    You must first register of a *free* ShapeWorks account by visiting the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
+    You must first register for a *free* ShapeWorks account by visiting the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).

 To run a use case, run the following command from the `Examples/Python/` directory: